University of Minnesota Duluth block M and wordmark

 • Your topic/subject can be almost anything you like, but it must be related to the Global Cultures course

-• You may use materials from the textbook, class slides, and class videos--and, in fact, it is often an excellent idea to integrate class materials into your Project.
+• Use materials from the textbook, class slides, and class videos--as a starting point to integrate class materials into your Project.

 • The informal "proposal" itself can be very straightforward: